TrueNASTrueNAS Nightly Development Documentation

 Select a pool from the Pool dropdown list.
 These are ZFS storage pools previously created and stored on disks connected to the TrueNAS system.
 TrueNAS detects these as present on the system but not yet connected in TrueNAS.

-Import starts the process of connecting the pool in TrueNAS and bringing it into SCALE.
+Import starts the process of connecting the pool and bringing it into TrueNAS.

 • Disks opens the Disks screen.